Young people, mental health and child psychotherapy

 If you're a young person, this part of our website is for you.
 We will update this section when we can and include information about where to get help as well as the latest news stories and films you might be interested in.

-Young people let us know what they think about their experiences of having a mental health difficulty.
+Some young people have let us know what they think about their experiences of having a mental health difficulty.
 Do you have an experience to share?
-Please email us if you do at: email@example.com
+Please email us if you do at:

 You can also follow us on Twitter @ACPbulletin

-Recently, we asked young people what their views were on education and what children and young people need to thrive.
-Here are some thoughts:
+Recently, we asked young people for their opionions on what children and young people need to thrive.
+Here are some of their thoughts:

-I want people to know then, that this is what school has been like for me – being rushed and having to please and copy others, so that no-one will discover that I feel different and more lost and confused with each day.
+I want people to know what growing up has been like for me – being rushed and having to please and copy others, so that no-one will discover that I feel different and more lost and confused with each day.
 I don’t want to risk feeling stupid by saying I don’t understand, but I am becoming more anxious and depressed because I don’t have the confidence to face people.
-It’s not that my school is bad, I think my teachers want to help me, but they look like they are being rushed too.

 Here are a few news stories you might want to read or add your comments to: